-While much wasn’t expected from the new, unstable minority Deakin Government, much was expected from this vintage crop of three-year-olds in the autumn and while they served up some wonderful moments on the racecourse, it was autumn that proved just how transitory glory on the Turf really is.
-F.J.A. did manage to win Sir Rupert Clarke the V.R.C.
-All Aged Stakes and the South Australian St Leger but was sold later on to race in England where he proved an ignominious failure.
+While much wasn’t expected from the new, unstable minority Deakin Government, much was expected from the vintage crop of three-year-olds come the autumn.
+And while they served up some wonderful moments on the racecourse, it was autumn that proved just how transitory glory on the Turf really is.
+F.J.A. did manage to win for Sir Rupert Clarke the V.R.C.
+All Aged Stakes and the South Australian St Leger, although he was sold later on to race in England where he proved an ignominious failure.
 Admittedly, F.J.A. had been pretty well used up before he went over there.
 Jack Brewer later bought him for 50 guineas at the December Sales in England as a prospective stallion and F.J.A. finished up doing stud duty in South Africa.
 But back to that autumn of 1904.
-Sweet Nell had to bow to the superior talent of the moody Emir who reeled off four successive victories in the Essendon Stakes, Loch Plate and Champion Stakes at Flemington followed by the St. Leger at Randwick in which he relegated Belah into second placing.
+Sweet Nell had to bow to the superior talent of the moody Emir who reeled off four successive victories in the Essendon Stakes, Loch Plate and Champion Stakes at Flemington followed by the A.J.C.
+St. Leger at Randwick in which he relegated Belah into second placing.
 The only race Sweet Nell managed to win that campaign was the Autumn Stakes at Randwick, run on a rain-affected ground when she beat New Zealand crack Gladsome, due largely to the advantage of a more capable rider.
 However, arguably the best performance of the daughter of Haut Brion that week came in the Sydney Cup when she carried 8 st. 7lb into the minor placing behind Lord Cardigan, who was handicapped on the same weight.
 Emir with 9 st. 1lb ran unplaced as the favourite in the race of sixteen starters.